vortesserax-wb/cidoc_crm_rdf/README.md

 &nbsp;

-Additionally, all aforementioned redundant backwards/inverse CIDOC Property direction references, were replaced by the respective direct/forward CIDOC Property direction.
+Additionally, all aforementioned redundant backwards/inverse CIDOC Property direction references, are replaced by the respective direct/forward CIDOC Property direction.

 - The hierarchical link of  `P10i` subPropertyOf `P132i` was replaced with `P10i` subPropertyOf `P132`.